Nass2912/JsTheWeirdParts/README.md

             return this.firstName + " " + this.lastName;
             }
         and both basically creates an object, just two different syntaxes, the first one is called object literal and the other is the dot syntax

+    NameSpaces -
+        Namespace refers to the programming paradigm of providing scope to the identifiers (names of types, functions, variables, etc) to prevent collisions between them.
+For instance, the same variable name might be required in a program in different contexts.

+        Js lacks default namespaces, however we can use objects to kindof create namespaces for example
+            const english = {
+                greet: "Hello!"
+            }
+            const spanish = {
+                greet: "Hola!"
+            }
+        So if we were to call that same greet property but within the 2 different objects, we would get different results english.greet is going to return "Hello!"
+            spanish.greet is going to return "Hola!"